Find your match

 With this information in hand, you can now enroll your pup in a class.
 Dog trainers in Akron are ready to help your pup be their best.
 Learn with your dog so that you can practice daily to have a dog you can take just about anywhere.
-In-home sessions with a dog trainer with Wag! are convenient and affordable at just $60 per one-hour session.
+In-home sessions with a dog trainer with Wag! are convenient and affordable, starting at rates as low as $60 per one-hour session.
 Download the app, connect with a trainer, and schedule a lesson customized to your dog’s needs and abilities.

 Green spaces, walking trails, and beautiful places to hike await outdoor enthusiasts and their canine companions.
 To enjoy the outdoors to the fullest, make yourself familiar with Akron’s leash and licensing laws.
 All pooches in the city must be licensed and vaccinated against rabies, so be sure to keep your dog safe by complying.
 Of course, picking up after your dog in off-leash dog parks and elsewhere is proper etiquette as well.

 Are you looking for a terrific park for your pup to play in?
 Akron Dog Park is the ideal spot for doggos, both big and small.
 It’s the perfect place to practice agility, with equipment on hand and a grassy terrain underfoot.
 Benches for sitting on under the shade are ideal for pet parents to watch their dogs as they make lifelong furry friends.